- The Great Salt Lake. All photos by author (Nikki Cleveland)

 Antelope Island is well known for its large herd of wild bison that roam the island.
 During our visit, we spotted several bison along the roads and with the help of our compact Nocs binoculars, we were able to watch one passing near our campsite from a safe distance.

-Planning your visit to Antelope Island
+Plan your visit to Antelope Island

 Make sure you plan your route to Antelope Island with the RV LIFE Pro tools.
 You can not only get RV-safe GPS directions but also read campground reviews and find other points of interest in the area you’re traveling.